MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## User experience in the HoloLens app

-When chat messaging is disabled, the user sees **Chat unavailable** in the Chat window.
+When chat messaging is disabled, the Chat window and keyboard are disabled and the user sees **Chat unavailable** in the Chat window.

 ![HoloLens app screenshot showing Chat unavailable in Chat window.](media/teams-policies-hololens-chat-button.PNG "HoloLens app screenshot showing Chat unavailable in Chat window")

-If the user tries to enter text in the chat window, they see the following message that explains why chat messaging is unavailable.
+If the user tries to enter text in the Chat window, they see the following message that explains why chat is unavailable.

 ![HoloLens app screenshot showing chat message.](media/teams-policies-hololens-chat-message.PNG "HoloLens app screenshot showing chat message")

 ## User experience in the mobile app

-When chat messaging is disabled, the user sees **Chat disabled by admin** in the Chat window.
+When chat messaging is disabled, the Chat window and keyboard are disabled and the user sees **Chat disabled by admin** in the Chat window.

 ![Mobile app screenshot showing Chat unavailable.](media/teams-policies-mobile-chat-unavailable.PNG "Mobile app screenshot showing Chat unavailable")